Hans-Jørgen Holman: Death

 Following a lingering illness, Holman died on 6 August 1986.
 The day before, he was presented with the John Nevis Andrews Medallion 'in recognition of his significant contribution to the advancement of knowledge and education'.
 The medallion is the university's highest award.
 After Holman's death his family, together with Andrews University, inaugurated a scholarship in his name, and which is awarded annually.
 Holman's papers were catalogued into the Holman collection which is kept at Andrews University.
 Dr. Paul E. Hamel of Andrews University stated that Holman "was one of our most productive, loyal, and esteemed professors of music."

-Relations in Norway

-Holman's family were already declining before he emigrated from Norway in 1950.
-Holman's mother, Kirsten Halvorsen Guttormsen, lost her husband, remarried - only to lose her second husband as well.
-Her niece, Ella Azora Borge, who had survived her mother (Kirsten's sister Alvilde who died at age 22) then died just after the age of 30.
-Ella A. Borge left behind two young boys - one of whom was Erik Borge (b.
-1935).
-It was Erik Borge and his wife Laila who later would look after the aging Kirsten Guttormsen.
-She died of extreme old age in 1981.
-Whenever Hans-Jorgen Holman occasionally visited Norway he would often stay with the Borge family.
-Laila and Erik Borge live in Larvik, Norway.
-Other relatives of Holman in Norway includes Lisbeth Borge, Lene Borge, Toril Azora Borge Kielland and their families.